 Private dance lessons by Fred Astaire

-As a child, she trained at Fay Compton's School of Dramatic Art, and began acting on stage at the age of 10.
+Sally Gray was born Constance Vera Stevens in Holloway, London, in 1915.
+Gray was the daughter of Charles Stevens, who drove a motor cab, and his wife, Gertrude Grace.
+Her mother was a ballet dancer and her grandmother was a "principal boy" in the 1870s.
+Her father died when Gray was young.
+As a child, she trained at Fay Compton's School of Dramatic Art and began acting on stage at the age of 10.
 Gray made her professional stage debut at the age of twelve in All God's Chillun at the Globe Theatre in London, playing an African boy.
 When she was 14, Gray appeared in a minstrel show at the Gate Theatre in London.

 She made her film debut under the name of Constance Stevens with a bit part in the comedy School for Scandal (Thorold Dickinson, Maurice Elvey, 1930) starring Basil Gill and Madeleine Carroll.
 The now as lost considered film is the only feature-length film shot using the unsuccessful Raycol colour process.
+Sally then went back to school for two years, training again at Fay Compton’s School of Dramatic Art, during which time she performed in cabarets.
+She appeared in The Gay Divorce (1933) on stage with Fred Astaire.
+Astaire gave her private dance lessons.

-The agent John Gliddon, who had discovered Vivien Leigh, saw the 18 years-old Gray in the musical Jill Darling (1934) and signed her.
+The agent John Gliddon, who had discovered Vivien Leigh, saw the 18-year-old Gray in the musical Jill Darling (1934) and signed her.
 Gray returned to films in 1935, with a small part in the historical drama The Dictator (Victor Saville, 1935), starring Clive Brook.
 She could also be seen in the comedy Cross Currents (Adrian Brunel, 1935), the musical Radio Pirates (Ivar Campbell, 1935), the comedy Lucky Days (Reginald Denham, 1935) with Chili Bouchier, and the crime film Checkmate (George Pearson, 1935).

 She returned on stage and was spotted by multi-talented actor-producer Stanley Lupino, who fell in love with her.
 Lupino was part of a theatrical dynasty that went back to 1634, and he was the father of the actress Ida Lupino.
 Gray had the female lead in his comedy Cheer Up (Leo Mittler, 1936) starring Stanley Lupino.
+She also had leads in the musical drama Calling the Tune (Reginald Denham, Thorold Dickinson, 1936), the thriller Cafe Colette (Paul L. Stein, 1937) with Paul Cavanagh, and the musical Saturday Night Revue (Norman Lee, 1937) with Billy Milton.
+In 1936 she was earning an impressive £150 a week.

 Gray had support roles in the thriller Lightning Conductor (Maurice Elvey, 1937), the musical Over She Goes (Graham Cutts, 1937) with Lupino, The Edgar Wallace thriller Mr. Reeder in Room 13 (Norman Lee, 1937), and the musical Hold My Hand (Thornton Freeland, 1938) with Lupino.
 Gray was the female lead in the drama Sword of Honour (Maurice Elvey, 1938), the RKO production The Saint in London (John Paddy Carstairs, 1939) with George Sanders as Simon Templar, the musical comedy The Lambeth Walk (Albert de Courville, 1939) with Lupino Lane, Stanley Lupino’s nephew.